danmanstx/dannypetersme/_posts/2015-04-24-spark-core-motion-light-revisited-with-do-ifttt-integration.markdown

 the key here is to use the function call name you defined as the first argument for `Spark.function` in `setup`.

-Now to make things even more interesting you can use the Do app from IFTTT.
+Now to make things even more interesting you can use the [Do app from IFTTT](https://ifttt.com/products/do/button).
 The setup here is insanely easy and very useful.

-# Configure IFTTT to use the spark
+1. Inside the App, Configure IFTTT to use the spark channel
-# Use DO Spark
-# Select Spark under Channels
+2. Select Spark under Channels
-# Select Create a New Recipe
+3. Select Create a New Recipe
-# Select Call a Function
+4. Select Call a Function
-# Select your core and the proper function in this case `LightsOff` on "sample_core"
+5. Select your core and the proper function in this case `LightsOff` on "sample_core"
-# provide an unused input.
+6. provide an unused input.

 now you should be able to turn the light off from your phone or anywhere you can trigger the ifttt event!